TrustMeDudeImAProgrammer/SyRam/README.md

-Its basic C code not precompiled.
+Its basic C code that shows your free and total ram space in bytes thats precompiled.
 And its only compatible with linux.